kaigouthro/pinescript/README.md

 - **Hovers** : Hover over variables, functions, or keywords to view relevant reference manual information directly in the editor.
 Get quick access to documentation without leaving your code.

   ![](https://github.com/salbert11/pinescript/blob/pinescript-helper/images/hover.png?raw=true)

 ---

-### PineScript Color Themes
-PineScript Helper extension is best suited for use with [**PineScript Color Themes**](https://marketplace.visualstudio.com/items?itemName=salbert11.pinescript-color-themes).
-**PineScript Color Themes** provides a collection of editor themes tailored for PineScript development, offering a visually pleasing environment for writing PineScript code.

-*Note: If you prefer a different theme, you are free to use any other themes of your choice.
-PineScript Helper is compatible with most themes.*

----